tonytins/cu/src/country/furtropolis.md

 ### North Pacific Ports

-The North Pacific Ports sees cruise liners and cargo ships docking.
-However, the ports are most known for providing a relationship with undersea creatures, who frequent the Nethington more often since Furtropolis.
+The North Pacific Ports sees frequent trade from cargo ships.
+It is also a major cruising destination for tourists wishing to the see city during the summer while cruise ships dock and sail out from Furtropolis during the winter.
+However, the ports are most known for providing a relationship with undersea creatures, who visit Nethington more often since Furtropolis.

 ## Alternative Universes